 We climbed and climbed, then climbed some more.
 Jon saw a chalk note telling Mat and Kim to meet someone at Trout Lake.
 The higher we got, the lower the temperature dipped.
 I finally gave in and dug out my puffy jacket.
 The dirt downhill was soft and supremely fun.
 Jon and Ted flew ahead while I navigated a bit more slowly, or, well, a lot more slowly.

-Soon I was picking my way around a never-ending ridge along the Trout Creek river valley.
+Soon I was picking my way along a never-ending ridge along the Trout Creek river valley.
 I heard the rush of water and came to a dead stop at this first creek crossing.
 I recalled the warnings of a thigh-deep river crossing.
 This one was only ankle deep, but each time I heard the rush of the river, my heart jumped into my throat.
 But, just like the entire ride had been, the fear was bigger than the reality.

 We entered Ashwood, which consists of a grange hall and a couple of farm houses.
 A farmer waved us down.
 "Do you guys need water?
 The folks yesterday sure did.
 Come on over and fill up.
 You've got a five mile uphill up next."
 I had hoped he was exaggerating, but he was right on.
 I couldn't believe how good I felt on that climb.
 I think there's something in the air over there.